San Antonio store owner's killer set for execution | New Country 923

 From prison, he denied the sexual assault, although court records said DNA tests confirmed the attack.
 He said he shot Patel in the hand and the bullet careened into Patel’s chest, killing him.
 The surveillance camera recorded both video and audio of the shooting and two customers in the parking lot identified Young as the shooter.

-Mitesh Patel, whose father was killed by Young, said last week at a rally for Young in San Antonio that he supported Young’s clemency bid because “nothing positive comes from his execution” and carrying out the punishment would leave Young’s three teenage daughters without a father.
+Mitesh Patel, whose father was killed by Young, has said he supported Young’s clemency bid because “nothing positive comes from his execution” and carrying out the punishment would leave Young’s three teenage daughters without a father.

 Young said the shooting stemmed from a dispute he believed involved the mother of one of his three children and Patel.
 The woman, however, lied to him, he said.